SSS-192858/Info_SciVis/README.md

 This repository contains all the codes for the Assignment 2 of the data visualisation course.

 ## Color Mapping
 The plots have been generated using Cartopy and Matplotlib.
 The codes for this are contained in the folder Color_Mapping.
-There are 2 notebooks in this part -
+There is 1 notebook in this part -

-1. animation_color_mapping.ipynb is used to generate the animation files.
-They take data from all the 9 dates and make animations using them.
-The animations generated are for all possible color and scale combinations.
-The colors considered are - Viridis, Cividis, Plasma and Winter, while the scales used are - Logarithmic, Discrete and Continuous.
-2. images_color_mapping.ipynb is used to generate the images for the report.
+1. images_color_mapping.ipynb is used to generate the images for the report.
 The date for the plots is 1 May 2015.
-The same experimentation has been carried out here as well, along with an additional diverging colormap - bwr (Blue White Red)
+It also plots the videos for the following combinations - Viridis Continuous, Viridis Logarithmic, Viridis Discrete, Cividis Discrete, Plasma Discrete, Winter Discrete and Bwr Discrete.
+The dates considered for the animations are - 1,11,21 of May,June,July 2015 (total of 9 dates).

 ## Node Link Diagrams
 The plots have been made using Gephi.
 Preprocessing has been done on the data, to convert it into a format usable by Gephi.
 This can be found in the node_link.ipynb file in the Node_link folder.
 After that, we have created plots in gephi.
 The 3 workbooks used are gephi_initial.gephi, gephi_positive.gephi and gephi_negative.gephi.
 THe dataset and image folders have also been attached for completeness.